kasper/phoenix/docs/docs/api/modal.md

 - `hasShadow` property for whether the modal has a shadow, by default `true`
 - `textAlignment` property for the alignment of the text (`left|right|centre|center`), by default `left`
-- `font` dynamic property for the font name used for the text, by default `System`
+- `font` dynamic property for the font name used for the text, by default the system font
 - `isInput` property for whether the modal behaves as an input modal, by default `false`
 - `inputPlaceholder` property for the placeholder string that will be displayed when the input is empty, by default empty
 - `textDidChange` callback function to call when the input modal’s text field value changes, receives the value as the first argument for the callback